UK government: no spending cuts, no reverse on tax cuts | Business

 UK government: no spending cuts, no reverse on tax cuts

 Britain's new government said on Wednesday it would not reverse its vast tax cuts or reduce public spending as it sought to stand firm in the face of yet more turmoil in financial markets and concerns over its change in economic policy.
-British financial markets have been under strain since Sept.
-23 when finance minister Kwasi Kwarteng announced 45 billion pounds ($50 billion) of tax cuts, without saying how they would be paid for.
+British financial markets have been under strain since last month when finance minister Kwasi Kwarteng announced 45 billion pounds ($50 billion) of tax cuts and unprecedented support on energy bills without saying how they would be paid for.

 Earlier, Truss's business secretary said the government was still committed to economic reforms after the Times reported that it was struggling to agree on new policies.
 NO REGRETS